Georgi133/Georgi133/README.md

 Java Developer
 --------------

-I've been learning for a little more than a year.
-I am Java developer who enjoy coding.
+I've been learning for a approximately 6-7 months.
+I am Java beginner who enjoy coding.
 Love learning new things about programming.

 * 🌍  I'm based in Sofia
 * 🧠  I'm learning How to build projects with Java Spring using JS,HTML,CSS.